d1vanov/libquentier/CodingStyle.md

 ## Curly braces usage

-**Always** use curly braces in conditional and loop operators, even if their bodies occupy just the single line of code.
-The rationale is to avoid the possibility of mistakes when extending the loop or conditional operator body in future: suppose you had `if` operator like this:
+**Always** use curly braces in conditional and loop operators, even if their bodies occupy just a single line of code.
+The rationale is to avoid the possibility of mistakes when extending the loop or conditional operator body in future.
+For example, suppose you have an `if` operator written like this:

     if (a > b)
         a = b;

-Then suppose in future some additional action becomes needed.
+Then suppose in future some additional action within the operator's body is needed.
 It’s unfortunately quite common to make a mistake like this:

     if (a > b)
         a = b;